model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 2. Next, Kani makes sure that the contract we specified overapproximates the implementation with a **check**.
-This is in contrast to ["stubbing"][stubbing], where the approximation is trusted blindly.
+This is in contrast to a ["stub"][stubbing], which is trusted blindly.

    To facilitate this check Kani needs a suitable environment to verify the function in.
-Kani demands of us, as the user, to provide this environment.
+The environment consists mainly of the function arguments but also of a valid heap that any pointers may refer to and properly initialized `static` variables.

-   This is a limitation of this proposal, see also [future possibilities](#future-possibilities) for a discussion about the arising soundness issues and their remedies.
+   Kani demands of us, as the user, to provide this environment; a limitation of this proposal.
+See also [future possibilities](#future-possibilities) for a discussion about the arising soundness issues and their remedies.

-   We provide the checking environment for our contract with a `proof_for_contract` harness that specifies the contract it is supposed to check.
+   We provide the checking environment for our contract with a `proof_for_contract` harness that references the function for which the contract is supposed to be checked.

    ```rs
    #[kani::proof_for_contract(my_div)]